Everything you need

 If you’re employed:

-• Last three months of payslips
+• Latest three months of payslips

 • CPF statements